 Customise a tree decoration

 You could make a special decoration for the tree customising it with the date of baby’s first Christmas.
-Lots of retailers make personalised decorations from baubles and wood cuts to felt toys.
-Try these tree decorations from the GLTC.
+Lots of retailers make personalised decorations from baubles and wood cuts to felt toys including GLTC who you can save 5% with.

 Baby’s Christmas Dinner

 If your baby is weaning, blend up some of the elements of the adult’s Christmas dinner such as veg, a little turkey and some of your baby’s usual milk feed.
 Yum!
 (You can also freeze some of the mixture for later feeds.)
 Pull your baby’s high-chair up to the dinner table so they can be part of the fun.
 Just watch out for the tiny toys in some Christmas crackers which are not always baby friendly.

 Young babies are sensory creatures meaning that they really do ‘feel’ the world around them.
 Take every opportunity to think about what your baby sees, smells and feels around the Christmas period.
 Think of Christmas smells such as cinnamon and oranges, the sight of twinkly lights, the sound of bells; all these things will stimulate your baby’s development.

 Last but not least, baby’s first Christmas is probably the one and only time your child will let you dress them as a pudding or an elf.
 What can I say but… seize the day!
 John Lewis have an adorable range of festive onesies from reindeers to elves to polar bears.

 Don’t forget to use KidStart when doing your Christmas shopping, you can save up to 25% on over 1500 major retailers!